samvera/hyku/README.md

 The [samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) provides another simple way to get started "kicking the tires" of Hyku (and [Hyrax](http://hyr.ax/)), making it easy and quick to spin up Hyku.
 (Note that this is not for production or production-like installations.)
 It requires [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

+### With Kubernetes

+Hyku provides a set of [Helm charts](chart/README.md) for deploying to a Kubernetes cluster.
+Detailed instructions are provided for deploying locally with Docker for Mac.

 ## Single Tenant Mode

 Much of the default configuration in Hyku is set up to use multi-tenant mode.
 This default mode allows Hyku users to run the equivielent of multiple Hyrax installs on a single set of resources.
-However, sometimes the subdomain splitting mutli-headed complexity is simply not needed.
+However, sometimes the subdomain splitting multi-headed complexity is simply not needed.
 If this is the case, then single tenant mode is for you.
 Single tenant mode will not show the tenant sign up page, or any of the tenant management screens.
 Instead it shows a single Samvera instance at what ever domain is pointed at the application.

 To enable single tenant, in your settings.yml file change multitenancy/enabled to `false` or set `SETTINGS__MULTITENANCY__ENABLED=false` in your `docker-compose.yml` and `docker-compose.production.yml` configs.
-After changinig this setting, run the seeds to prepopulate the single tenant.
+After changinig this setting, run `rails db:seed` to prepopulate the single tenant.

 ## Switching accounts